Ramsay MacDonald: Foreign affairs

 A British onlooker commented, "The London Conference was for the French 'man in the street' one long Calvary ... as he saw M. Herriot abandoning one by one the cherished possessions of French preponderance on the Reparations Commission, the right of sanctions in the event of German default, the economic occupation of the Ruhr, the French-Belgian railroad Régie, and finally, the military occupation of the Ruhr within a year."
 MacDonald was proud of what had been achieved, which was the pinnacle of his short-lived administration's achievements.
 In September, he made a speech to the League of Nations Assembly in Geneva, the main thrust of which was for general European disarmament, which was received with great acclaim.

-MacDonald recognised the Soviet Union and MacDonald informed Parliament in February 1924 that negotiations would begin to negotiate a treaty with the Soviet Union.
+MacDonald recognised the Soviet Union and informed Parliament in February 1924 that negotiations would begin to negotiate a treaty with the Soviet Union.
 The treaty was to cover Anglo-Soviet trade and the repayment of the British bondholders, who had lent billions to the pre-revolutionary Russian government and been rejected by the Bolsheviks.
-There were, in fact, two proposed treaties: one would cover commercial matters, and the other would cover a fairly vague future discussion on the problem of the bondholders.
+There were, in fact, two proposed treaties: one would cover commercial matters, and the other would address a fairly vague future discussion on the problem of the bondholders.
 If the treaties were signed, the British government would conclude a further treaty and guarantee a loan to the Bolsheviks.
 The treaties were popular neither with the Conservatives nor with the Liberals, who, in September, criticised the loan so vehemently that negotiation with them seemed impossible.

 However, the government's fate was determined by the "Campbell Case", the abrogation of prosecuting the left-wing newspaper the Workers' Weekly for inciting servicemen to mutiny.
 The Conservatives put down a censure motion, to which the Liberals added an amendment.
 MacDonald's Cabinet resolved to treat both motions as matters of confidence.
 The Liberal amendment was carried, and the King granted MacDonald a dissolution of Parliament the following day.
 The issues that dominated the election campaign were the Campbell Case and the Russian treaties, which soon combined into the single issue of the Bolshevik threat.